 If you’ve been told you need to begin using intermittent urinary catheters, the many available choices can seem overwhelming at first.
 Rest assured that you are not alone, and many men use intermittent catheters every day.
-In fact, intermittent catheters are used by every gender and by people of all ages and varying conditions, such as bladder retention, urinary incontinence, a spinal cord injury, or another issue that might have developed after a surgery or an illness such as prostate cancer.
+In fact, intermittent catheters are used by every gender and by people of all ages and varying conditions, such as bladder retention, an enlarged prostate, urinary incontinence, a spinal cord injury, or another issue that might have developed after a surgery or an illness such as prostate cancer.

 Types of Male Catheters

 The first thing to consider is which of the three main types of intermittent catheters may work best for you.
 No one type or brand of catheter is right for everyone, so we have a full selection to choose from in order to find a product that works just right for you and your needs.

 Straight catheters are basic catheter tubes, typically made of PVC/vinyl, silicone, or red rubber, and these are most often paired with individual packets of lubricant to help facilitate a sterile and smooth self-cathing experience.

 Hydrophilic catheters are similar to the basic catheters, but they offer an additional benefit of being lubricated or ready to lubricate with a simple application of water (often included in a breakable water sachet right inside the catheter package).
 This offers an extremely smooth, slippery catheterization from insertion to withdrawal, and no additional lubricant is required.